cristcost/java-gradient-descent/README.md

 I'm considering writing an article on Medium.com or some other platform like [mokabyte.it](https://www.mokabyte.it/autore/cristiano-costantini/) to talk about it.

-While the main branch focuses on SGD with scalar values, I'm exploring how to change the code to support in the [tensor](https://github.com/cristcost/java-gradient-descent/tree/tensor) branch.
+While the main branch focuses on SGD with scalar values, I'm exploring how to change the code to support N Dimensional arrays in the [tensor](https://github.com/cristcost/java-gradient-descent/tree/tensor) branch.